-In my last Blog i was thinking further on Davids musings.
-I end up with what i call ADI - Application Driven Internet - which is in fact a totally new view on the Internet and Browser experience.
+This Blog is the sequel of my last Blog where i was thinking further on Davids entry.
+In fact my last Blog results in what i call ADI which is short for Application Driven Internet - a new view on the Interne as a means of using the Internet for sharing Web and Desktop applications

 I've recently been studying our plans for JavaFX -- and at the same time looking at the big picture of where the Internet is going.
 It's giving me some interesting ideas to ponder.